Tuberculosis Screening/Testing Information for New Students

 What do I need to do?

 You must complete a simple six-question online survey about possible tuberculosis exposure.
-The survey is accessed through My Missouri State.
-Select the Campus Life Tab, Wellness Channel, and follow the "Tuberculosis Screening Survey" link under the Student Programs heading.
+The survey is accessed through your Missouri State Experience.
+Search for the Magers Health and Wellness Center card and click on the TB Information and Screening Survey link.
+The TB Screening can also be accessed from the Treatment Clinic page.

 For most students, completing the survey will fulfill the requirement and no further action will be required.

 A few students, who have possible tuberculosis exposure risk factors found on the survey, will then need to complete a tuberculosis-screening test.
 If the test is negative, you will usually be done with the process at that point.
 If the test is positive, then the Magers Health and Wellness Center treatment nurse will help you complete further testing and education as needed.

 What is tuberculosis?